CommonGarden/Grow-IoT/README.md

 # Thing.js

-Thing.js is meant to be an *extremely light weight* IoT-framework.

-* Metadata
-* Properties
-* Methods

 Thing.js exports a single class 'Thing,' which is an extension of the [Node.js EventEmitter Class](https://nodejs.org/api/events.html) and basic methods for:

 * Updating properties